Underapproximation of Procedure Summaries for Integer Programs: Introduction

-Procedure summaries are relations between the input and return values of a procedure, resulting from its terminating executions.
+{\em Procedure summaries} are relations between the input and return values of a procedure, resulting from its terminating executions.
 Computing summaries is important, as they are a key enabler for the development of modular verification techniques for inter-procedural programs, such as checking safety, termination or equivalence properties.
 Summary computation is, however, challenging in the presence of {\em recursive procedures} with integer parameters, return values, and local variables.
-While many analysis tools exist for non-recursive programs, only a few ones address the problem of recursion.
+While many analysis tools exist for non-recursive programs, only a few ones address the problem of recursion (e.g. \textsc{InterProc} \cite{interproc}).

 In this paper, we propose a novel technique to generate arbitrarily precise {\em underapproximations} of summary relations.
 Our technique is based on the following idea.
 The control flow of procedural programs is captured precisely by the language of a context-free grammar.
-A \(k\)-index underapproximation of this language (where \(k\geq 1\)) is obtained by filtering out those derivations of the grammar that exceed a budget, called \emph{index}, on the number (at most \(k\)) of occurrences of non-terminals occurring at each derivation step.
+A \(k\)-index underapproximation of this language (where \(k\geq 1\)) is obtained by filtering out those derivations of the grammar that exceed a budget, called \emph{index}, on the number (at most \(k\)) of occurrences of nonterminals occurring at each derivation step.
 As expected, the higher the index, the more complete the coverage of the underapproximation.
 From there we define the \(k\)-index summary relations of a program by considering the \(k\)-index underapproximation of its control flow.
 Our method then reduces the computation of \(k\)-index summary relations for a recursive program to the computation of summary relations for a non-recursive program, which is, in general, easier to compute because of the absence of recursion.
 The reduction was inspired by a decidability proof \cite{AG11} in the context of Petri nets.

 The contributions of this paper are threefold.
 First, we show that, for a given index, recursive programs can be analyzed using off-the-shelf analyzers designed for non-recursive programs.
-Second, we identify a class of recursive programs, with possibly unbounded stack usage, on which our technique is complete i.e., it terminates and returns the precise result.
+Second, we identify a class of recursive programs, with possibly unbounded stack usage, on which our technique is complete, i.e.\ it terminates and returns the precise result.
 Third, we present experimental results of an implementation of our method applied on a number of examples.